Jolt Electric & HVAC

 Is air conditioner gas or electric

 Is Air Conditioner Gas or Electric?
-Understanding Your AC Power Source 3
+3

 While the majority of residential air conditioning systems are electric, there are some models known as gas-fired chillers that utilize natural gas.
 These are less common and usually found in industrial or commercial settings due to their high-energy capacities.
 In contrast, for home use, electric air conditioners are more prevalent, with options ranging from portable and window units to central air conditioning systems.
 These systems not only cool the air but also help dehumidify your home, contributing to a more comfortable living environment.